CruxConnect/crux-docs/_organization/get_all_users.md

   {: title="Response" }

 ---
 Get all the details about the users on your account.
 This displays their name, email, phone number, permissions (roles), and more.
-Your username and password are optional as you can send your authorization token to receive this information.

 ### Response Parameters: